RisottoMan/AutoEvent/Docs/Installation.md

 ### You may encounter a problem because of which the mini-games will not run.
 ### So I left hints on how to fix the problems:
 ----
- >  You do not have permission to use this command
+ - You do not have permission to use this command
-#### You didn't grant the rights for the role.
+    - You didn't grant the rights for the role.
 Look at the point "2.
 Permission"
 ----
- >  Only 1 argument is needed - the command name of the event!
+ - Only 1 argument is needed - the command name of the event!
-#### You have run the command incorrectly.
+    - You have run the command incorrectly.
 (Follow this link to understand)
 ----
  >  The event was not found, nothing happened.
-### This is the most common cause, but it's easy to fix.
+ - This is the most common cause, but it's easy to fix.
 There may be several reasons:
-#### 1) You have installed the plugins incorrectly.
+    - You have installed the plugins incorrectly.
 Try again.
-#### 2) Or the problem is that you have not installed Maps and Music.
+    - Or the problem is that you have not installed Maps and Music.
-#### 3) The problem may be in MapEditorReborn, which depends on the Exiled version.
+    - The problem may be in MapEditorReborn, which depends on the Exiled version.
 Make sure that MER is working.
-:trollface: